easypanel-io/website/docs/05-templates/typebot/index.md

 ## Description

-Typebot is an app that allows you to build advanced chatbots visually.
-You can embed these chatbots anywhere on your web or mobile apps and start collecting results in real-time.
-Typebot replaces traditional forms and leads to an increase in customer satisfaction and conversion rates.
-It offers an easy building experience with drag and drop blocks, as well as the ability to add custom code.
-You can integrate Typebot with any platform and it provides several native integrations blocks.
-Typebot also offers features like hidden fields, team collaboration, custom code customization, custom domain connection, and folder management.
-Many users have reported significant improvements in conversion rates and customer service workload reduction after using Typebot.
-The app is loved by teams and creators from all around the world.
+Typebot is an innovative app designed to revolutionize the way you collect information.
+It allows you to build advanced chatbots visually, using powerful blocks to create unique chat experiences.
+You can embed these chatbots anywhere on your web or mobile apps and start collecting results instantly.
+Typebot is designed to replace your old school forms with chatbots, leading to an increase in customer satisfaction, retention, and a threefold increase in your conversion rate compared to traditional forms.
+With Typebot, you can easily drag and drop blocks to create your app, and even add custom code for your specific needs.
+It also offers native integration blocks and instructions on how to embed the chatbot on various platforms.
+One of the main advantages of Typebot is its real-time data collection feature, ensuring that you won&#39;t lose any valuable data.
+It also offers many more powerful features such as hidden fields, team collaboration, linking to sub chatbots, custom code, custom domains, and folder management.
+Typebot is loved by teams and creators from all around the world for its intelligent features and drag-and-drop simplicity.

 ## Instructions